mooahmad/prestaconcept.github.io/presta-cms-core/help-support.md

 First take a look at the documentation.
 We will do our best to improve it as PrestaCMS features grows.

-Documentation is divided into guides to help people based on there role.
+Documentation is divided into guides to help people based on their roles.

 - [Developer guide][1]
 - [Theming guide][2]